Set image display properties

 Review input images with Image collection explorer

-Dynamic imagery layers with the image collection layer configuration contain attribute tables that contain metadata about the input images used to create the imagery layer.
-With the Image collection explorer, you can now access the input images to review metadata about the input images, see the footprint of the individual image, and create new imagery layers based on the individual images.
+The Image collection explorer allows the input images used to create the imagery layer to be reviewed individually in a map.
+In the Image collection explorer pane, you can access the input images to review metadata about them, see the footprint of the individual image, and create imagery layers based on the individual images.

 Note: